jurobodik/ITE_prediction_cross_world/README.md

 print("Upper:", result["upper"])
 ```
 ## How to choose ρ?

+One way is using auxiliary covariates Z - see folder 'Rho_estimation_experiments'

+Another way uses domain reasoning.
 Ask: “What proportion of the total noise variance can be attributed to hidden components affecting both potential outcomes similarly? ” In the additive model

 Y(1) = μ₁(X) + H + ε̃₁
 Y(0) = μ₀(X) + H + ε̃₀